cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 ~~~
 {: #code-augmented-sdf-model title="An SDF model that has been augmented with WoT-specific vocabulary."}

-The formal syntax of the augmented SDF model is shown in figure {{augmented-cddl}}.
+The formal syntax of the augmented SDF model is shown in {{augmented-cddl}}.
 This syntax serves as the basis for the respective validation steps in the algorithm.

 <!-- TODO: Maybe move to appendix -->